 Almost compulsively, Elliot retrieved his laptop sitting nearby, powered it up and ran through a collection of scientific data.
-Comparing it to the experiments from the laboratory, he wondered if one of his proposed particle equations could be the missing piece.
+He compared the information to the experiments from the laboratory and wondered if one of his proposed particle equations could be the missing piece.